 The Non-Profit FOSS Institute (NPFI) is a 501(c)(3) organization that supports the development of customized free and open source software (FOSS) applications that directly benefit non-profit organizations.

-NPFI’s work focuses on forming triads, or partnerships between an instructor/student team, a non-profit, and a software developer.
+NPFI’s work focuses on forming triads, or partnerships between an undergraduate instructor/student team, a non-profit organization, and a software professional.
 Each triad develops and deploys a custom software product that addresses a mission-critical need for the non-profit.
+NPFI’s role includes:

 Examples of successful NPFI-inspired software projects include a volunteer scheduling system (Homebase), a room scheduling system (Homeroom), and a food donation recording and reporting system (Homeplate).

 NPFI projects contribute to both the education of future computer professionals and the inventory of free open source software that addresses the needs of non-profit organizations.
 Because these projects develop free and open source software (FOSS), all source code and documentation is available for download, adaptation, and redeployment by other triads.